 The program will focus on the following topics:

 - Berlin and united Germany

 - The Holocaust and the Nazi Era (incl. a visit to a former Concentration Camp)

-- Transatlantic/German-American relations (incl. a meeting with an official of the German Federal Foreign Office)
+- Transatlantic Relations (incl. a meeting with an official of the German Federal Foreign Office)

 - Current German Politics